Oklahoma Licensing Overview for a Cosmetologist

 - Successfully undergo state testing and pass the minimum requirements of each test

 - Submission of an application of with the Oklahoma State Board of Cosmetology and Barbering.

 - Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.

 There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in the state of Oklahoma.
 The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetician undertaken at a registered beauty school.
-To successfully complete this course, students are required to undertake a minimum of 1500 hours of training before they can be signed off.
+To successfully complete this course, students are required to undertake a minimum of 1,500 hours of training before they can be signed off.
 For further training, some beauticians may choose to gain an associate degree to boost their qualifications.
-For those looking to begin their own start up business, an associate degree is quite a desirable skill to possess.
+For those looking to begin their own start up business, an associate degree is desirable.

 To become an esthetician in Oklahoma, students must complete a minimum of 600 hours of coursework a registered school of estheticians.